javaee/glassfish/COMMUNITY-CONTRIBUTION.md

 **Contribute Code**

 Contributing to project GlassFish can be done in various ways: bug fixes, enhancements, new features, or even whole modules.
+If you want to raise a Pull Request with your changes, please refer [GlassFish Fork Pull Request Based Workflow on GitHub](glassfish-pullrequest.md)

 #### Contribute Samples